szepeviktor/debian-server-tools/webserver/Norton-Safe-Web.md

 1. Click on "Verify your site"
 1. Open "Upload an HTML file" and follow all four steps
 1. Click on "Notify me when site rating changes"
-1. If displayes click on "Rate my site"
+1. If displays click on "Rate my site"
 1. Your name (top right corner) / "My Profile" / "Signout"

 ## Safe Web Report